Latin American, Caribbean, and Latinx Studies (LACL)

 Previous terms offered: Spring 2022, Fall 2020.

-The course addresses connective topics in Afro-Latin American and Afro-Latinx Studies, fields that center the historical and contemporary experiences of the African diaspora in Latin America, the Caribbean, and their transnational communities in the U.S. Students will examine issues, dialogues, and solidarities among Afro-Latin American and Afro-Latinx communities across the hemisphere, such as invisibility, representation, civil rights, social and/or environmental justice; intersectionality, and digital spaces.
+The course addresses connective topics in Afro-Latin American and Afro-Latinx studies, fields that center the historical and contemporary experiences of the African diaspora in Latin America, the Caribbean, and their transnational communities in the US Students will examine issues, dialogues, and solidarities among Afro-Latin American and Afro-Latinx communities across the hemisphere, such as invisibility, representation, civil rights, social and/or environmental justice; intersectionality, and digital spaces.
+(Same as: AFRS 3360)

-LACL 3720 (b) Youth and Agency in Insecure Times
+LACL 3720 (b, DPI, IP) Youth, Identity, and Agency in Insecure Times